EGR-314-Team-201/EGR-314-Team-201/Checkpoint3/Final_Software_Implementation.md

 The software for BevRight satisfies user needs by providing the following key features:

 1. **Temperature Control:** The software implements code to read the temperature sensor data and adjust heating or cooling elements to maintain the desired temperature.
 2. **LCD Display:** Updates the LCD display with relevant information, such as current temperature, humidity, allowing users to monitor their beverage.
 3. **User Input Handling:** The software manages user input from Pushbuttons, enabling the user to specificy their desired temperature.
 4. **Timer Functionality:** Timer functionality in the software allows for changing screens or performing tasks at specific times, enhancing the user experience.
 5. **ESP32 Integration:** The software includes ESP32 serial input to change the desired temperature, providing users with remote adjustment capabilities.

 ### Changes Since Proposal

-Numbered list of the top 5 biggest changes to your software design since the software proposal.
-Include several sentences for each change describing the issue and how you resolved it.
-Use the UML diagrams above to support the discussion.
-## Changes Since Proposal
-1. Removing the humidity interrupt<br>
+1. **Removing the humidity interrupt:** Simplified the software and reduced complexity.
-2. Changing the Temperature control interrupts to timer interrupts.<br>
+2. **Changing the Temperature control interrupts to timer interrupts:** Improved timing and efficiency of temperature control tasks.
-3. Changing Button polling to interrupts.<br>
+3. **Changing Button polling to interrupts:** Enhanced responsiveness and helped to reduce processing power.
-4. Changing screens depnding on time instead of all at once.<br>
+4. **Changing screens depending on time instead of all at once:** Provided a more dynamic and informative user interface.
-5. Including ESP32 serial input to change Desired Temperature.<br>
+5. **Including ESP32 serial input to change Desired Temperature:** Added convenient remote adjustment capability for users.